The geometry of multi-curve interest rate models: The modeling framework

 For modeling purposes, we introduce fictitious ZCB prices, defined as follows: \be B^j_t(T):= \frac{B^0_t(T+\delta_j)}{B^0_t(t+\delta_j)} \frac{1+\delta_j L^j_t(T,T+\delta_j)}{1+\delta_j L^j_t(t,t+\delta_j)}, \quad\text{ for }0\leq t\leq T<+\infty\text{ and }j=1,\ldots,m. \ee Observe that \eqref{delta bond} ensures the terminal condition $B^j_T(T)=1$, for all $T\geq0$ and $j=1,\ldots,m$.
 We point out that we do not assume that the fictitious bonds introduced above are traded in the market.
 Rather, fictitious bonds serve as a particularly convenient parametrization of the term structures associated to risk-sensitive rates (compare with \cite[Section 2]{fontana2020term}).

-\begin{remark}[FX analogy] The quantities $S^j_t$ and $B^j_t(T)$ admit a natural interpretation in the context of foreign exchange (FX) markets.
-Indeed, for each $j=1,\ldots,m$, one can associate to the tenor $\delta_j$ a foreign economy denominated in a specific currency.
-The spread $S^j_t$ acts as the spot exchange rate at time $t$ between the $j$-th foreign economy and the domestic economy, while $B^j_t(T)$ represents the price (denominated in units of the foreign currency) at time $t$ of a ZCB with maturity $T$ in the $j$-th foreign economy.
-It can be shown that the quantity $S^j_tB^j_t(T)$ represents the value at time $t$ of the floating leg of a single-period swap referencing $L^j_T(T,T+\delta_j)$.
-The FX viewpoint on multi-curve interest rate models goes back to the work of \cite{Bianchetti} and has been further discussed in \cite{cuchiero2016general,fontana2020term,MM16}.
-In our context, the FX analogy will enable us to rely on and extend the approach of \cite{slinko2010finite} when studying finite-dimensional realizations of multi-curve interest rate models (see Section \ref{section - FDRs}). \end{remark}
+\begin{remark}[FX analogy] The quantities $S^j_t$ and $B^j_t(T)$ admit an interpretation in the context of foreign exchange (FX) markets.
+Indeed, for each $j=1,\ldots,m$, one can associate to the tenor $\delta_j$ a foreign economy denominated in a specific currency, whose currency risk is representative of the level of credit and liquidity risks implicit in the interbank market for tenor $\delta_j$.
+The spread $S^j_t$ can be thought of as the spot exchange rate at time $t$ between the $j$-th foreign economy and the domestic economy, while $B^j_t(T)$ represents the price (in units of the foreign currency) at time $t$ of a ZCB with maturity $T$ of the $j$-th foreign economy.
+According to this interpretation, a swap referencing $L^j_T(T,T+\delta_j)$ can be thought of as an FX forward contract where one unit of the $j$-th foreign currency is delivered against a fixed payment in the domestic currency.
+Accordingly, it can be shown that the value at time $t$ of the floating leg of a single-period swap referencing $L^j_T(T,T+\delta_j)$ is given by $S^j_tB^j_t(T)$, see \cite[Section 2]{fontana2020term}.
+This FX viewpoint on multi-curve interest rate models goes back to the work of \cite{Bianchetti}, has been further discussed in \cite{fontana2020term,MM16,NguyenSeifried15} (see also \cite{cuchiero2016general}\footnote{We point out that the FX analogy presented in \cite[Appendix B]{cuchiero2016general} is based on a different definition of ZCB prices associated to RSR and does not yield a clear interpretation of the corresponding spot exchange rate process.}) and is consistent with the general framework for multiple term structures first formulated by \cite{JarrowTurnbull98}.
+In our context, this FX analogy will enables us to study finite-dimensional realizations of multi-curve interest rate models (see Section \ref{section - FDRs}) by relying on and extending the approach of \cite{slinko2010finite}, where the existence of finite-dimensional realizations for two-currency markets has been analyzed. \end{remark}